What are the rules for travelling to France this summer?

 What will travel to an amber list country entail?

 While France may be reluctantly welcoming vaccinated travellers, the country remains on the UK’s amber list.
-That means arrivals from France will need to take a pre-departure test - which can be a lateral flow or rapid antigen test, as well as a PCR test - with proof of a negative result before they are allowed to depart for the UK.
+Arrivals will need to take a pre-departure test - which can be a lateral flow or rapid antigen test, as well as a PCR test - with proof of a negative result before they are allowed to depart for the UK.

 Upon arrival to the UK from an amber list country, travellers must self-isolate at home for 10 days, plus have pre-booked a package of two PCR tests to be taken on day two and day eight of quarantine.
 Travellers in England may end self-isolation early by paying to take an additional test on day five (the result must be negative).